kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/abstract_class_function_x0021x0021.md

 ✖ Binding identifier expected - start: 29, end: 31
 ✖ Unexpected token. - start: 29, end: 31
 ✖ Expression expected - start: 32, end: 32
-✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32
-✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32
-✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32

 ```